NHL on NBC commentators: 2010–2021

 For the 2010 Stanley Cup Finals, Jeremy Roenick returned as a guest analyst for the intermission reports.
 For Games 5 & 6 on NHL on NBC, Dan Patrick was the studio host.
-For the 2011 Stanley Cup playoffs, Liam McHugh served as the host while Mike Milbury and Pierre McGuire returned as a analysts for the intermission reports.
+For the 2011 Stanley Cup playoffs, Liam McHugh served as the host while Mike Milbury and Pierre McGuire returned as analysts for the intermission reports.

-In the era after NBC purchased VERSUS and renamed it NBCSN, there was generally a sharing of talent that led to Emrick, Olczyk and McGuire calling the Sunday afternoon Game of the Week but would frequently make use of other NBCSN commentators.
-Cuthbert and Strader would also return to the network with more games featuring on both NBC and NBCSN, along with John Forslund.
-Frequently, a mix of Emrick, Albert, Strader, Cuthbert and Forslund would lead NBC's Stanley Cup Playoff crews with analysts Olczyk, McGuire, Joe Micheletti, Brian Engblom and Darren Pang providing analysis.
+In the era, after NBC purchased VERSUS and renamed it NBCSN, there was generally a sharing of talent that led to Emrick, Olczyk, and McGuire calling the Sunday afternoon Game of the Week but frequently appeared on Wednesday telecasts on NBCSN.
+In addition, Dave Strader and Brian Engblom called Sunday night and Tuesday night games on NBCSN.

-In the 2020-21 season, Kenny Albert - who had been calling the conference final that Emrick's crew did not work - replaced the retiring Emrick as the lead voice and called the Stanley Cup Final with Olczyk and Brian Boucher, with McGuire serving as an on-site reporter, making him the only person to contribute to every season NBC carried the league dating back to 2005-06.
-Emrick would often contribute features.
+Cuthbert returned to the network and John Forslund came over from VERSUS.
+Frequently, a mix of Emrick, Albert, Strader, Cuthbert, and Forslund led NBC's Stanley Cup playoff crews with analysts Olczyk, McGuire, Joe Micheletti, Engblom, and Darren Pang providing analysis.
+TSN commentators such as Cuthbert, Gord Miller, Ray Ferraro and Mike Johnson also worked regular season and playoff games and especially helped out with the network's coverage of the NHL Draft once those rights transferred to Sportsnet in Canada.

+At the start of the 2018–19 season, NBC rotated Pierre McGuire and Brian Boucher on the lead broadcast team with Mike Emrick and Eddie Olczyk.
+Boucher joined the lead pair for Wednesday Night Hockey early games while McGuire called the late game.
+McGuire, however, was still assigned to work with the lead team on single-header Wednesday Night Hockey, weekly Game of the Week broadcasts, and the 2019 Stanley Cup Finals.
+However, as of the start of the 2019–20 season, Boucher now works with the lead team while McGuire continues to appear on other broadcasts.
+In addition, NBC began using U.S. women's ice hockey stars A. J. Mleczko and Kendall Coyne Schofield as game analysts on select broadcasts, and NBC even assigned Mike Tirico to call play-by-play on a few broadcasts.